 - Provide opportunities for the community to meet relevant felt needs, allowing for a non-threatening opportunity and bridge into lives that need hope.

 Liberty University is Loree’s alma mater for both her BS in Psychology and MA in Counseling.
-She is currently pursuing licensure in the state of North Dakota.
+She is licensed in the state of North Dakota.

 An eclectic approach to counseling with the Word of God as the foundation allows Loree to help women and couples with pre-marital, marriage, women’s issues, identity – who I am issues, grief/loss, anxiety, depression, and spiritual attack.
 Loree states, “I’ve experienced pain, deep insecurities, and grief.
 It’s my privilege to walk the journey with others that need encouragement and help along the way.”